Fullchee/notes/docs/backend/python/testing.md

 ### mock.patch
 * `patch` WHERE IT'S USED, not where it's defined
-    * the fiile only knows about what files are exported
+    * the file only knows about what files are exported
     * https://youtu.be/ww1UsGZV8fQ?t=434
 * 3 ways of patching
     * https://www.youtube.com/watch?v=WFRljVPHrkE